BattMoTeam/BattMo/Documentation/thermal.rst

 .. image:: img/temperature_evolution2.png

-We note also that there is less temperature gradient.
-We have the temperature distribution for all the cells in the model.
-Let us plot it for the last time step.
-To do so we run
+We note also that the temperature is more uniform in the battery as the minimum and maximum values are closer to each other.
+We have access to the temperature distribution for all the cells in the model.
+Let us plot the temperature field for the last time step.
+To do so, we run

 .. code:: matlab